mos9527/sssekai_blender_io/README.md

 Blender 3.6+, 4.0+ and 5.0+ are supported.

 ## Documentation
-**ATTENTION:** The Wiki is undergoing revisions and is not up-to-date.
-Please wait for further notice.

 Read the [wiki page](https://github.com/mos9527/sssekai_blender_io/wiki) for more!

 ## Supported Languages
-PRs are welcome for additions.
+PRs are always welcome for adding new translations or updating existing ones!
 - You can find the translation file [here](https://github.com/mos9527/sssekai_blender_io/tree/master/translations.py).
 - The script used to generate the translation file is [here](https://github.com/mos9527/sssekai_blender_io/tree/master/translations_codegen.py).
 Run this in the root of this repo, with any Python 3.8+ interpreter to update the translation file.
 Existing translations will be preserved.